turingschool/backend-curriculum-site/module1/projects/sorting_cards.md

 title: SortingCards
 ---

-In this project, you will write a program that is used through the command line.
-A user will be able to see cards, guess what the card is, and sort the cards.
+In this project, you will write a program to simulate a deck of cards.
+We will add functionality to guess what the card on the top of the deck is, and sort the deck.

-In order to build good habits, we've broken the project up into small classes to demonstrate objects that have a single responsibility.
-As you work through each iteration, use TDD to drive out the desired behavior.
+In order to build good habits, we've broken the project into small classes to demonstrate objects that have a single responsibility.

-The rubric for this project is included at the bottom of this file.

 # Iteration 1: Cards and Guesses

-We start off with a card object.
-Use TDD to drive the creation of an object that has this interaction pattern:
+We start off with a Card object.
+A Card is initialized with a value and suit.
+The Card class should respond to the following interaction pattern:

 ```ruby
 card = Card.new("Ace", "Spades")